top of page

 • Filters for landscape photos: circular polarizer (waterfalls & general landscapes), neutral density (long exposure waterfalls), graduated neutral density (sunrises & sunsets when the horizon line is clear i.e. across water without a tree line)

-• Rain cover to keep rain/snow off your camera (Henry's has a 2-pack of rain sleeves, but ziplock bags will do in a pinch!)
+• Rain cover to keep rain/snow off your camera (Optech has a 2-pack of rain sleeves with different lens sizes, but ziplock bags will do in a pinch!)

 • A rain cover for your bag (some are detachable & easy to forget).
 If you don't have a rain cover, consider bringing a plastic garbage bag.